ok-Alice/liquid-staking/doc/arch/0002-validator-selector.md

 1. Create a [nominator](https://wiki.polkadot.network/docs/learn-nominator) account which will be controlled by the Ok Alice team to perfrom manual operations such as nominating validators.

-2. A WASM Ink! smart-contract that will automatically nominate validators based on a selection strategy.
+2. A WASM Ink! smart-contract that will automatically nominate validators based on a **selection strategy**.

 ## Decision